Sania Ramel Airport: History

 The most important contribution of the Sania Ramel airfield to the Nationalist war effort during the Spanish Civil War was its role in the airlift that flew most of the Army of Africa into mainland Spain.
 It was the world's first long-range combat airlift.
 At that time, the rebels in Spanish Morocco were being blocked by the Spanish fleet which remained mostly loyal to the government and the Army of Africa, the only professional army in Spain, was key to secure the rebellion in mainland Spain.
 On 23 July a German Lufthansa plane, which had been requisitioned by the rebels, took off from Sania Ramel taking Franco's delegation to Berlin.
 Its purpose was to convince Hitler to supply the rebels with transport aircraft.
 On 28 July, the Ju 52 that took the delegation back to Tetouan started the airlift into the Tablada airfield in Seville, running four flights a day.
 On 31 July, the first three Ju 52 (out of the ten promised by Hitler) arrived to Tetouan.
 The following ones arrived some days later.
-A dummy company (HISMA) was set up in Tetouan to provide cover up for the operation.
+A dummy company (HISMA) was set up in Tetouan to provide a cover up for the operation.
 It was to be known as Operation Magic Fire.
 Together with the Italian Air Force Savoia-Marchetti SM.81 supplied by Mussolini, the airlift carried about 13,000 soldiers and 270 tons of cargo until the operation was completed in November.

 Before the start of the Spanish Civil War, a paved runway was built which enabled Sania Ramel to serve as civil airport for Tetouan.
 Thus, after the end of the HISMA operations, Iberia took charge of the passenger and cargo operations in Sania Ramel.
 Initially, two routes were established.
 One from Tetouan to Zaragoza, and another one to Vitoria.
 The Tetouan airport continued to be relevant for the new regime and despite fuel supply restrictions two routes continued to make stopovers at Sania Ramel during the early post-war period: Madrid-Seville-Tetouan-Melilla and Seville-Tetouan-Canary Islands.
 Although by 1943 only the former route kept operating, the airport was enlarged.